Woo Chul (Woochul) Shin

 I earned my undergraduate degree at Seoul National University where I double majored in Artificial Intelligence and Economics.

-Please feel free to check out my CV and drop me an email if you want to chat!
+Feel free to drop me an email if you want to chat!

 profile photo